jraller/Grunt-Cascade-Examples/README.md

 make with documentation and notes about quirks for each call.
 Run the tests - will document as they are written.

-To run the first test for instance: `node tasks\client.js`
+To run the first test for instance: `grunt client`

 # Lessons and Commentary